 Teaching

-• The resident will earn an appointment as a clinical instructor at the University of Maryland School of Pharmacy and will complete a total of 40 hours of teaching activities per semester.
+• The resident will earn an appointment as a clinical instructor at the University of Maryland School of Pharmacy and will complete a total of up to 40 hours of teaching activities per semester.
 Teaching activities may include didactic lectures, small group discussions, and skills laboratories.
 Residents will participate in the preceptorship of student pharmacists and pharmacy residents, as well as education of other healthcare professionals/students/residents, as assigned by the preceptor.
 The resident may also participate in an optional teaching certificate program.

 • Residents will also deliver professional presentations including Pharmacotherapy Rounds and a lecture on psychiatric topic, as assigned by teaching preceptor